aerobase/omnibus-aerobase-server/doc/settings/nginx.md

 ## Enable HTTPS
 _**Warning**_

-The Nginx config will tell browsers and clients to only communicate with your Unifiedpush instance over a secure connection for the next 24 months.
+The Nginx config will tell browsers and clients to only communicate with your Aerobase instance over a secure connection for the next 24 months.
 By enabling HTTPS you'll need to provide a secure connection to your instance for at least the next 24 months.
 By default, Aerobase does not use HTTPS.
-If you want to enable HTTPS for aerobase.example.com, add the following statement to /etc/unifiedpush/unifiedpush.rb:
+If you want to enable HTTPS for aerobase.example.com, add the following statement to /etc/aerobase/aerobase.rb:

     # note the 'https' below
     external_url "https://aerobase.example.com"

-Because the hostname in our example is 'aerobase.example.com', aerobase will look for key and certificate files called /etc/unifiedpush/ssl/aerobase.example.com.key and /etc/unifiedpush/ssl/aerobase.example.com.crt, respectively.
-Create the /etc/unifiedpush/ssl directory and copy your key and certificate there.
+Because the hostname in our example is 'aerobase.example.com', aerobase will look for key and certificate files called /etc/aerobase/ssl/aerobase.example.com.key and /etc/aerobase/ssl/aerobase.example.com.crt, respectively.
+Create the /etc/aerobase/ssl directory and copy your key and certificate there.

-    sudo mkdir -p /etc/unifiedpush/ssl
+    sudo mkdir -p /etc/aerobase/ssl
-    sudo chmod 700 /etc/unifiedpush/ssl
+    sudo chmod 700 /etc/aerobase/ssl
-    sudo cp aerobase.example.com.key aerobase.example.com.crt /etc/unifiedpush/ssl/
+    sudo cp aerobase.example.com.key aerobase.example.com.crt /etc/aerobase/ssl/

 For self-signed certificate, we can create the SSL key and certificate files in one motion by typing:

-    sudo openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout /etc/unifiedpush/ssl/aerobase.example.com.key -out /etc/unifiedpush/ssl/aerobase.example.com.crt
+    sudo openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout /etc/aerobase/ssl/aerobase.example.com.key -out /etc/aerobase/ssl/aerobase.example.com.crt

-Now run `sudo unifiedpush-ctl reconfigure`.
+Now run `sudo aerobase-ctl reconfigure`.
 When the reconfigure finishes your Unifiedpus instance should be reachable at https://aerobase.example.com.

 ## Redirect HTTP requests to HTTPS